Legal system of Saudi Arabia: Sources of law

 Verses from the Quran, a primary source of the law of Saudi Arabia.

-The only source of law in Saudi Arabia is the Islamic Sharia.
+The primary source of law in Saudi Arabia is the Islamic Sharia.
 Sharia is derived from the Qur'an and the traditions of Muhammad contained in the Sunnah; ijma, or scholarly consensus on the meaning of the Qur'an and the Sunnah developed after Muhammad's death; and qiyas, or analogical reasoning applied to the principles of the Qur'an, Sunnah and ijma.
 Officially, Sharia, in Saudi Arabia, is generally applied in accordance with the Hanbali legal school of thought (or madhhab), which only allows qiyas when absolutely necessary.
 The Saudi royal family and state are proponents of the Wahhabi Islamic movement which generally follows the Hanbali school.
 However, opponents of Wahhabism have noted that Wahhabi beliefs, as practised in Saudi Arabia, diverge from the Hanbali school in certain respects and, even, that Wahhabism may constitute a separate school or madhhab.

 Muslim countries that retain or adopt Sharia usually determine which parts of the Sharia are enforceable and codify (and thereby modernize) them.
 Unlike other Muslim countries, Saudi Arabia regards uncodified Sharia in its entirety as the law of the land and does not interfere with it.
 It is, therefore, unique not only when compared to Western systems, but also in comparison to other Muslim countries, and according to the Dutch legal scholar, Jan Michiel Otto, could be described as the closest system in the modern world to the form of Sharia adopted at the advent of Islam.

 The lack of codification of Sharia leads to considerable variation in its interpretation and application.
 Furthermore, there is no system of judicial precedent, as Saudi judges are forbidden from engaging in taqlid (or the unquestioning adoption of the interpretation of others) and must, instead, use independent reasoning (ijtihad).